UWM-Libraries/waml-openindexmaps-workshop/qgis.md

 A quick tour of QGIS:

+`TODO: check if these thumbnails have changed at all and consider updating links`

 - Identify tool  ![EPSG:3857](https://kgjenkins.github.io/openindexmaps-workshop/image/identify-tool.png) lets you look at a feature's attributes
 - Layer Styling panel ![processing toolbox button](https://kgjenkins.github.io/openindexmaps-workshop/image/layer-styling-button.png)
 - Selection tools are useful for running processing tools on subsets, or saving subsets as new layers